idaholab/moose/modules/solid_properties/doc/content/source/userobjects/ThermalSolidProperties.md

 # ThermalSolidProperties

-!syntax description /Modules/SolidProperties/ThermalSolidProperties

-## Description

-This userobject is the base class for providing thermal solid properties as a function of temperature.
+This is the base class for providing thermal solid properties as a function of temperature.
 This class defines functions to compute the following thermal properties as a function of temperature: